-What Are Trademark Classes For?
+What Are Trademark Classes Used For?

 If you don’t choose the correct class, your application may be rejected or you may not get the trademark protection your brand needs.

 Trademark Class 33

 Some examples of this trademark class are Grey Goose Vodka, Jose Cuervo Tequila, Yellow Tail wine, and Grand Marnier liqueur.

 This includes all red and white wines, sparkling wines, dessert wines, and fruit wines – like peach and blackberry wine.

 Rum, vodka, whiskey, tequila, gin, and brandy are all in this category.
 Rice alcohol and sake are in this class as well.

-Alcoholic ingredients for cocktails
+Alcoholic Ingredients for cocktails

 Ingredients for mixed drinks are also in this class, as long as they also contain alcohol.
 Bitters, aperitifs, and alcoholic fruit extracts are in this group.

 Examples of this category are hard lemonades, wine coolers, and pre-mixed margaritas and sangria.

-Related Products That Are Not in Class 33
+Related Products Not Included in Class 33

 Beer is the most confusing product on the non-related list.
 Although it contains alcohol, beer is not included in Class 33.

-Trademark class 33 includes all alcoholic beverages, but not beer or non-alcoholic mixers.
+Trademark Class 33 includes all alcoholic beverages, but not beer or non-alcoholic mixers.